-When the DEA takes civil action against you, they will file a lawsuit to recover civil monetary penalties (“CMPs”).
+When the DEA takes civil action against physicians, dentists, pharmacists, pain management specialists, chiropractors, or any other licensed medical professionals, it will file a lawsuit to recover civil monetary penalties (“CMPs”).
 CMPs are a means for the federal government to impose punitive fines against you for criminal and civil violations.

 Generally, the CMPs to be imposed on a healthcare provider come in the form of a letter and are grossly exaggerated in relation to the actual offense.
-This is because each and every individual violation is considered a separate and distinct offense for which a maximum statutory penalty may be imposed.
+This is because each individual violation is considered a separate and distinct offense for which a maximum statutory penalty may be imposed.

-Notification usually comes in the form of a letter from the Department of Justice with the caption “civil violations of the Controlled Substance Act” or something to this effect.
-It also states, “the purpose of this letter is to inform you of your potential civil liability prior to this office filing a civil action in the federal district court”.
-The letter is signed by a civil attorney with the Department of Justice or the U.S. Attorney’s office.
+Notification usually comes in the form of a letter from the Department of Justice (“DOJ”) with the caption “civil violations of the Controlled Substance Act” or something to this effect.
+It also states, “The purpose of this letter is to inform you of your potential civil liability prior to this office filing a civil action in the federal district court.”
+The letter is signed by a civil attorney with the DOJ or the U.S. Attorney’s Office.
 The letter also encourages the recipient to obtain counsel and contact the attorney in response to negotiate.

 Courts across the country have provided guidance with respect to determining the exact amount of CMPs to impose.
 Specifically, courts consider four factors when evaluating CMPs:

 Each court places a variety of emphasis on each standard in calculating civil monetary penalties and is often evaluated on a case-by-case basis.
 The result is a great deal of inconsistency as to which factors are most important.

-Should you be faced with CMPs, you should have a team of healthcare attorneys by your side.
+Should you be faced with CMPs, you should have a team of healthcare-based criminal law attorneys by your side.
 Our extensive experience in handling the defense of providers who have been ordered to pay civil monetary penalties allows us to fight for you and, if necessary, represent you in federal court to challenge the penalties sought.